yarnetsky/yarnetsky.github.io/_pages/projects.md

 ![Makerspace reservation system screenshot](/assets/img/reservations.png#featured)

 The Covid-19 pandemic posed a slew of challenges for providing equitable library services.
 How would in-person services translate online?
 How do we allow researchers and makers to use the libraries while keeping everyone safe?
 We needed to quickly plan and implement several new and upgraded virtual services.
 For each of these projects I collaborated with staff to best understand their needs.
 I then focused not solely on the needed functionality, but on how our students and staff would interact with the functionality to eliminate as much friction as possible.
+Here are examples of the various custom projects required to keep our system running during Covid.

 ### Appointment systems for Special Collections and University Archives